 Behold, how good and how pleasant it is

-In a Peanuts cartoon, Lucy demands that Linus change the TV channel.
-Just to make sure that he doesn’t disobey her, Lucy threatens Linus with her fist.
+In a Peanuts cartoon, Lucy demands that Linus change the TV channel, threatening him with her fist.
 “What makes you think that you can walk in here and take over?”
 Linus asks.
 “These five fingers,” says Lucy.
 “Individually they’re nothing, but when I curl them together like this into a single unit, they form a weapon that is terrible to behold.”
 Linus, defeated, replies, “Which channel do you want?”
 Then he looks at his own fingers and says, “Why can’t you guys get organized like that?”

 Indeed, when things or people come together, they are far more powerful than on their own.
 Individual snowflakes are powerless, even fragile, but just look at what they can do when they stick together!